William Sheridan (bishop of Kilmore and Ardagh)

 Sheridan married Mary O'Reilly, and they had one son, Donald Sheridan.
 His nephew, Thomas Sheridan, was the grandfather of the dramatist and politician Richard Brinsley Sheridan.
 William Sheridan was consecrated Bishop of Kilmore on 19 February 1682.
-In 1691, he was deprived of the see for not taking the oaths to William and Mary.
-He left Ireland and spent the rest of his life in London, living in reduced circumstances.
-He is buried in Fulham.
+In 1691, like other members of the Non-juring schism, he was deprived of this see for refusing to take an oath of allegiance to William and Mary following the 1688 coup d'etat.
+He left Ireland and spent the rest of his life, living in reduced circumstances, in London.
+He is buried at Fulham.

 An engraving of Sheridan by William Sherwin is held by the National Library of Ireland.